 The Wesleyan University MERA (Medical Reimbursement Account) and Dependent Care Flexible Spending Accounts are administered by Group Dynamic, Inc. When you enroll, a Welcome Packet will be mailed to your home.
-You will be issued a debit card to charge your expenses on debit cards in addition to submitting claims for reimbursement.
+You will be issued a debit card to charge your expenses.
 Your debit card will be re-loaded each year you participate in the plan.

-Enrollment occurs before the beginning of each plan year or for new employees, during your initial enrollment period.
-You must enroll each year in order to participate in the Healthcare and Dependent Care FSAs.
-The amount you designate will be deducted from your paycheck in equal amounts throughout the plan year.
-Once you incur expenses, you can request reimbursement from your account.
+Once you incur an expense, if you don't charge it to your card, you can request reimbursement from your account.
 Keep your receipts and explanations of benefits (EOBs) in the event the vendor or the IRS requests additional information on your transactions.

-I used my debit card to pay for a dental procedure.
+I used my debit card to pay for a procedure.
 Why is GDI asking me for a receipt?

 The IRS requires substantiation for all claims.
-GDI has set up a copay matching program to help limit the receipts needed, however when a purchase does not match the Cigna copays a receipt may be needed to verify the expense as a qualifying under the MERA plan.
+GDI has set up a copay matching program to help limit the receipts needed.
+However, when a purchase does not match a set copay amount, a receipt may be needed to verify the expense as qualifying under the MERA plan.
+If you do not supply a receipt when asked, your card may be suspended until you resolve the claim to ensure compliance with IRS claims substantiation requirements.
+This is true even if the claim in question was incurred in the prior plan year.